titanventura/near-protocol-guest-book-js/README.md

 [![](https://img.shields.io/badge/Testing-passing-green)](https://docs.near.org/develop/integrate/frontend)

-The Guest Book is a simple app that stores messages from users, allowing to pay for a premium message.
+The Worlde ! is a simple app that stores messages from users, allowing to pay for a premium message.

 ![](https://docs.near.org/assets/images/guest-book-b305a87a35cbef2b632ebe289d44f7b2.png)